Important Factors to Consider

-Will the home builder and/or general contractor work with you directly or will their be intermediaries?
+Will the home builder and/or general contractor work with you directly, or will there be intermediaries?
 How does the builder’s communication process work?
 Are they sufficiently accessible to meet your comfort level?

 Custom Design Options

-Find out if your builder allows for custom design options and, if so, what the parameters are if changes are allowed.
+Find out if your post and beam home builder allows for custom design options and, if so, what the parameters are if changes are allowed.